Elders/Cronus/README.md

 # Motivation
 Building software is not an easy task.
 It involves specific domain knowledge and a lot of software infrastructure.
 The goal of Cronus is to keep the software engineers focused on the domain problems because this is important at the end of the day.
 Cronus aims to keep you away from the software infrastructure.

 Usually you do not need a CQRS framework to develop greate apps.
-However we noticed a common infrastructure code written with every applicaiton.
+However, we noticed a common infrastructure code written with every applicaiton.
 We started to abstract and move that code to github.
 The key aspect was that even with a framework you still have full control and flexibility over the application code.

 # Domain Modeling
 To get out the maximum of Cronus you need to mark certain parts of your code to give hints to Cronus.